 Translating that legalese, if a Connecticut attorney lies, misrepresents facts, hides evidence, or otherwise engages in fraudulent litigation activity during the course of litigation, the victim of the litigation fraud cannot sue the attorney for damages suffered as a direct result of that litigation fraud.
 This does not limit you from suing your own attorney, but only an attorney who does not represent you.

 It is important to note that the Simms Court majority did point out that there are other remedies potentially available, such as seeking sanctions against an attorney, filing a grievance, or opening a judgment rendered if it was based upon the attorney’s fraud.
+(Unfortunately, as another of my cases has demonstrated, the grievance process, at least in Connecticut, leaves a lot to be desired.)
 While an attorney in Connecticut who engages in fraudulent activity during litigation could potentially suffer serious consequences, including disbarment, if you are monetarily damaged by an attorney’s Connecticut litigation fraud, you cannot seek compensation in civil court for those damages.

 This is a surprising decision because there are states, such as New York, where attorneys who commit fraud during litigation are not only subject to civil suit, they are also subject to potential criminal charges and even imprisonment.
 See, e.g., N.Y.
 Judiciary Law § 487.
 A party damaged by a New York attorney’s litigation fraud can collect treble damages.
 That means, for example, if you prove that there were $200,000 in actual damages as a result of the litigation fraud, a New York court would award $600,000.
 That extra amount is considered to be a penalty for egregious conduct.